-First luxury hotel in space announced
+Look inside the first luxury space hotel

 Ravers enjoy the world's first zero-gravity dance party while soaring above Germany in a customized Airbus A310.

-Virgin Galactic, founded by Richard Branson with the aim of taking passengers briefly into sub-orbital space, will charge for $250,000 for its trips.
-Branson originally said flights would begin in 2009, but an official date has yet to be set for its maiden voyage.
+Virgin Galactic, founded by Richard Branson with the aim of taking passengers briefly into sub-orbital space, will charge $250,000 for its trips.
+Flights were originally set to begin in 2009, but the maiden flight to space finally took place in December 2018.

 Whatever the price tag, the tourist demographic with spare cash for space jaunts is presumably quite small.